NerfHP/IDKnow/README.md

-# Divine Stack - A Full-Stack E-commerce & Service Platform
+# Siddhi Divine - A Full-Stack E-commerce & Service Platform

 This project is a complete, production-ready full-stack web application that emulates the public functionality and user experience of a spiritual e-commerce and service website.
 It is built with a modern, type-safe tech stack including React, Node.js, Express, Prisma, and TypeScript.